-I’ve been making these candies since I was a teen.
-I have both a sweet tooth and a fondness for cinnamon, so I love this candy.
+I've been making these candies since I was a teen.
+I have both a sweet tooth and a fondness for cinnamon, so this candy is a favorite.
 The way it looks in a glass jar, bright red and dusted with snow-white powdered sugar, will make you love it too!

-Besides being called rock candy, you may be familiar with these sweet treats being called hard candy, broken glass candy or may sugar candy.
-No matter what you call these colorful they are all sweet and delicious.
+Besides being called rock candy, you may be familiar with these sweet treats being called hard candy, hardtack, broken glass candy, or maybe sugar candy.
+No matter what you call them they are all sweet and make a delicious homemade treat.

 These pretty little candies look so festive in decorative mason jars or sitting on a buffet table for the holidays.
 If you manage not to eat them all, they make the perfect gifts for teachers, coworkers, the next-door neighbor, or even the dog walker.
-Who wouldn’t love this sweet gift for the holidays?
+Who doesn't love a gift of candy for the holidays that just says Merry Christmas?

 Can you make other flavors of rock candy?